mendrugory/conejo/README.md

 # Conejo

-Conejo is a library based on [pma/amqp](https://github.com/pma/amqp/) which will help you to defined your publisher and consumers in an easier way.
+Conejo is a library based on [pma/amqp](https://github.com/pma/amqp/) which will help you to define your publisher and consumers in an easier way.

-Currenlty, only TopicConsumers are supported by default, although you could create your own consumers using the behaviour Conejo.Channel.
+Currently, only TopicConsumers are supported, although you could create your own consumers using the behaviour [Conejo.Channel](https://github.com/mendrugory/conejo/blob/master/lib/conejo/channel.ex).

 I highly recommend to initiate you publishers/consumers under a Supervisor.